 • Security: Although Istio certainly doesn't address every aspect of application security, it can be used to enforce strong authentication and authorization requirements between microservices.

-• Application performance: Istio helps to keep applications performing optimally by routing traffic efficiently to and between microservices, as well as handling retries and failovers.
+• Application performance and traffic management: Istio helps to keep applications performing optimally by routing packets efficiently to and between microservices based on traffic behavior, as well as handling retries and failovers.

 • Problem troubleshooting: Istio doesn't automatically resolve complex performance or security problems, but because it can monitor each microservice individually, the data it provides may play a pivotal role in your ability to identify root causes and remediate issues quickly.